Hellzbellz123/VanillaCoffee/README.md

 > WARNING: git commits may be broken until v1.0
 >
-> further projects details can be found at my [page](https://hellzbellz123.github.io/AspenHalls/)
+> eventually further projects details can be found at the [page](https://hellzbellz123.github.io/AspenHalls/)

 Took me 3 years too get around to updating this, time to finally get started i guess.